RobTillaart/BH1750FVI_RT/README.md

 integration time of the sensor.
 The factor should be between 0.45 - 3.68.
 It can be used to increase the working range like very bright or very low light conditions.
-Another aplication is to correct the transparancy of material, or the type of light used.
+Another application is to correct the transparency of material, or the type of light used.

 Note that the typical integration time will differ if the correction factor is changed.
 The **isReady()** an **getLux()** functions keep track of the adjustment needed.